apostrophecms/docs/docs/guide/migration/overview.md

   link: '/guide/migration/upgrading.html'
 prev: false
 ---

+# Changes from Apostrophe 3 to Apostrophe 4

+Apostrophe 4.x (A4) differs from Apostrophe 3 in just one major area: the admin UI has been updated to use Vue 3, the current major supported version of the Vue frontend framework.

+As a result, most projects require no changes at all to work with Apostrophe 4.x, beyond changing certain dependencies in `package.json`.
+However projects that customize the admin UI with their own Vue code will often require some minor changes.

+For more information, see the [3 to 4 upgrading guide](/guide/migration/upgrading-3-to-4.md).

-# Changes from Apostrophe 2
+# Changes from Apostrophe 2 to Apostrophe 4

+**While upgrading from 2.x to 3.x is possible, there is no benefit in not going directly to 4.x because differences between 3.x and 4.x are very minor, 3 will reach its end of life for security updates in 2025, and only 4.x receives new features going forward.**

-Apostrophe 4 (A4) has many things to offer developers familiar with Apostrophe 2 (A2).
+Apostrophe 4.x has many things to offer developers familiar with Apostrophe 2 (A2).
 It has a totally new UI, clearer module configuration, and many quality-of-life improvements, large and small.
 It has been re-engineered from the ground up to provide a best-in-class experience for organizations of all sizes.

 There are also some breaking changes, including in the general directory structure, so be sure to review the [upgrading guide](/guide/migration/upgrading.md) before upgrading codebases.